 I was put on dog-and-baby-holding-duty, the latter inviting some curious looks which I was relieved didn’t lead to anything more.
 (My brother later joked that, based on typical Polish culture, most people were probably thinking I was too old, rather than too young, to have a baby.)
 When holding the dogs however, people would sometimes approach wanting to stroke them, occasionally asking questions.
 I could only smile and nod.
 On the second day I noticed one of the dogs trying to smell the bag of another owner sat near us.
 The owner later turned and said something to me with a facial expression that I found hard to interpret.
 I later found out he had been complaining about the dog’s alleged salivation on his bag.
 Being oblivious, I wasn’t able to feel bothered by anything he said.

 This is where a language barrier can be beneficial, because of the desensitisation it brings to verbal interactions that might otherwise upset you.
-Another example of when I’ve appreciated language ignorance for this reason comes from Portugal, when I would walk down the street and males would make what seemed like, based on their body language and facial expressions, sexual comments towards me.
+Another example of when I’ve appreciated language ignorance for this reason comes from Porto in Portugal, where I would sometimes walk down the street and males would make what seemed like, based on their body language and facial expressions, sexual comments towards me.

 My sister-in-law’s grandma speaks very little English.
 We stayed at hers over the weekend we went to the dog show, and as she showed me my room, she would mutter away in Polish as if not realising the extent of just how unproficient I am at the language.
 I would make enthusiastic “mmm” noises and say “piękny” (pretty) whenever she pointed at something and looked at me.
 Then there was the time when I was holding my nephew after he’d started crying.
 I finally managed to soothe him with some cheerful singing (Motown genre, to be precise) and looked out into the garden as his head flopped onto my shoulder.
-Then I sensed a new presence in the room, heard the approaching steps of the grandma sneaking up behind.
-I glanced around and saw her with her arms reached out expectantly, looking at her great-grandson with calculating glee, like a sugar-addict entering an empty candy shop.
-I had no choice but to relinquish him, watching her walk away with the despondent feeling of someone on a TV show who just had the prize they won stolen off them by another contestant.
+Then I sensed a new presence in the room and heard the approaching steps of the grandma sneaking up behind.
+I glanced around and saw her with her arms reached out expectantly, looking at her great-grandson with calculating glee.
+I had no choice but to relinquish him, before looking away awkwardly when he immediately started crying again.

-One evening, my brother’s neighbour invited us over for a birthday dinner, which involved eating roasted pumpkin with honey for dessert (very tasty).
+One evening, my brother’s neighbour invited us over for a birthday dinner.
+One dessert dish was roasted pumpkin with honey, and it was really tasty.
 While guests would talk to me in English now and then, naturally the conversation would soon revert back to Polish.
-Again I faced the challenge of smiling at the right time, but there was also the added challenge of refusing food offerings resolutely.
-Polish people are extremely hospitable and enjoy feeding others…a lot.
+Again I faced the challenge of smiling at the right time, but there was also the added challenge of refusing food offerings.
+Polish culture has an emphasis on hospitality – people enjoy feeding others…a lot.
 I felt my stomach ballooning to the point of discomfort but felt rude saying no when someone mentioned in English that they’d made the cake themselves.
 Even if I said no, minutes later they would only hold the plate under my nose with encouraging nods.
 “Pyszne,” (delicious) I would say with a thumbs up as I forced the food down my throat.

 Then there came the biggest challenge: the singing of “Happy Birthday”.
 My solution to this seemed to be standing with my mouth half open, nodding my head from side to side in time with the tune, trying to guess when the person’s name was about to be mentioned so I could jump in and contribute at least one word.